Do Chow Chows Shed? Analysis of a Double-Coated Dog

 • Distributes natural oils through the coat

-• Removes a lot of loose furs before it ends up in the carpet or on the furniture
+• Removes a lot of loose furs before it ends up on the carpet or the furniture

-• Facilitates shedding of the undercoat and enables you to control where that excess hair goes
+• It facilitates the undercoat’s shedding and lets you control where that excess hair goes.

-• Prevents matting and the entrapment of dirt, loose hairs, and dander
+• It prevents matting and the entrapment of dirt, loose hairs, and dander

-You should brush your Chow Chow at least three times weekly.
+Brushing your Chow Chow at least thrice weekly would be best.
 You can reap even more benefits by brushing your dog every day.

-To effectively brush your Chow, you need at least two and maybe three different types of brushes or combs.
+To effectively brush your Chow, you need at least two or three different brushes or combs.

 Slicker Brush

-A slicker brush is an excellent basic brush for long-haired dogs.
+A slicker brush is an excellent essential brush for long-haired dogs.
 It can reach through a double layer of fur to remove debris, dead skin, and loose hairs near the skin.

 The slicker brush is also a great detangling tool.
 If you brush every other day, you should not have any issues with tangles except possibly in the ruff and behind the ears.

-Push the hair backward in the direction of your dog’s head to expose the skin.
+Push the hair backward toward your dog’s head to expose the skin.
 This gives you a starting point for your slicker brush.

 Make sure to grip the hair carefully below any tangles so you do not pull on your dog’s skin and hurt her.
-If there are no mats, use the same technique to ensure you get all the debris that is trapped in the undercoat.
+If there are no mats, use the same technique to get all the debris trapped in the undercoat.

 Pin Brush

 Its wire bristles can detangle like a slicker brush and remove hair and dander.
-Its bristles are often rubber-coated, and you can take advantage of that to massage your pet’s skin.
+Its bristles are often rubber-coated, which you can use to massage your pet’s skin.

-Pin brushes also provide a nice finish to your dog’s outer coat because it does not create much static.
-Keep in mind that pin brushes may not penetrate both layers of a dog with longer fur.
+Pin brushes also provide a nice finish to your dog’s outer coat because they do not create static.
+Remember that pin brushes may not penetrate both layers of a dog with longer fur.
 They come as standard brushes or grooming mitts.

 Metal Comb

-Not the same as a de-shedding tool, you can use a metal comb to remove mild tangles near the skin.
+Unlike a de-shedding tool, a metal comb can remove mild tangles near the skin.
 It will also rid the coat of large debris particles such as leaves or clumps of dirt.

-Metal combs are also good for creating a polished look, removing loose hairs that lie on the surface of your dog’s fur.
-When using a finishing comb, dampen the hair with a fine mist of water or condition specifically for dogs.
+Metal combs are also suitable for creating a polished look, removing loose hairs that lie on the surface of your dog’s fur.
+When using a finishing comb, dampen the hair with a fine water mist or condition precisely for dogs.

 Rake